keboola/connection-docs/tutorial/ad-hoc/index.md

 {: .image-popup}
 ![Screenshot - New Query Name](/tutorial/ad-hoc/ex-bigquery-9.png)

-Check the *Create your own query using an SQL editor* and uncheck the *Use Legacy SQL* setting and paste the following in the *SQL Query* field:
+Check *Create your own query using an SQL editor*, uncheck the *Use Legacy SQL* setting, and paste the following code in the *SQL Query* field:

 {% highlight sql %}
 SELECT * FROM